1. Explain what is Scala?

 Answer: Simplicity, Flexibility, and Performance are the major advantages of using Spark over Hadoop.
 Spark is 100 times faster than Hadoop for big data processing as it stores the data in-memory, by placing it in Resilient Distributed Databases (RDD).

 Spark is 100 times faster than Hadoop for big data processing as it stores the data in-memory, by placing it in Resilient Distributed Databases (RDD).

 Spark is easier to program as it comes with an interactive mode.

-It provides complete recovery using lineage graph whenever something goes wrong.
-(Scala Interview Questions)
+It provides complete recovery using a lineage graph whenever something goes wrong.

-The RDDs in Spark, depend on one or more other RDDs.
-The representation of dependencies in between RDDs is known as the lineage graph.
-Lineage graph information is used to compute each RDD on demand, so that whenever a part of persistent RDD is lost, the data that is lost can be recovered using the lineage graph information.
+Answer: The RDDs in Spark depend on one or more other RDDs.
+The representation of dependencies between RDDs is known as the lineage graph.
+Lineage graph information is used to compute each RDD on demand so that whenever a part of persistent RDD is lost, the data that is lost can be recovered using the lineage graph information.

 43. What is the significance of Sliding Window operation?

 Answer: Sliding Window controls the transmission of data packets between various computer networks.
 Spark Streaming library provides windowed computations where the transformations on RDDs are applied over a sliding window of data.
 Whenever the window slides, the RDDs that fall within the particular window are combined and operated upon to produce new RDDs of the windowed DStream.